thenaivekid/olympic-sentiment-analysis/README.md

 ## Working with data

-An easy to use app to visualize what people are talking on socialn  media during an Oympics.
+An easy to use app to visualize what people are talking on social  media during an Oympics.

 <!-- ## Features to be added: